Can you imagine going through a family photo album and all you could see is squares of blank paper where the pictures should be?

 Around the world, it is not just governments that require accessibility standards, many larger corporations understand the importance and value as well.
 In Australia, the Australian Government also has similar mandatories. https://www.w3.org/TR/WCAG20/

-Whether you are part of government or not, best practice is to make any publicly available document on a website accessible.
+Whether you are part of a government or not, the best practice is to make any publicly available document on a website accessible.

 What is Assistive Technology?